KKI-CNIR/CNIR-fmri_preproc_toolbox/README.md

 	- ica_smooth: Use 6-mm FWHM kernel

 ## batch_preprocess_list.m
 Probably not very helpful for people outside of CNIR.
 Finds raw data for each subject specified in slist.txt and defines inputs required for preprocess_single_subject.m.
-Uses slist.txt.
+Uses subjects2process.txt.